top of page

 There are about 17 cities across the USA that tout themselves as the "River City", and we were about to visit one of those.

 After a very --memorable-- trip in the small town of Bastrop, we packed up the RV (which usually takes about an hour an a half) and moseyed off to San Antonio.
 Not only was I interested in seeing the city's rich colonial heritage, I was also curious to see if the ubiquitous homelessness we saw in Austin was replicated in San Antonio.
+Let's find out.

-When you're not on a schedule, and its a picture-perfect day outside, what do you do?
+When you're not on a schedule, and it's a picture-perfect day outside, what do you do?
 You pull off on the side of the road and have lunch!
 One of the luxuries of having your home in tow.

 NEXT STOP: TRAVELER'S WORLD RV RESORT

-This park was a pleasant two hour drive from our last stop and conveniently located in the heart of the city.
+This park was a pleasant two-hour drive from our last stop and conveniently located in the heart of the city.
 As a side note this is the 64th RV park at which we've stayed since leaving Delaware in October of 2017.

 The power pedestal can be seen behind the picnic bench

-This RV park was a bit dated but nice overall.
+This RV Park was a bit dated but nice overall.
 The only downside was that the electrical pedestal was located on the right side of our RV (like most RV's, all our utility connections are on the left side of our rig), which means we needed to stretch our electrical cord under our RV to order to connect.
 Not only does this present a tripping hazard if you're walking around your RV, but having to stretch the cord this far can put a dangerous amount of stress on your shore power inlet plug.
 I don't know what RV park designer thought that was a good idea!

 After unpacking (which usually takes about 35 minutes), we decided to visit a nearby attraction, the Mission San Juan.
 This was a very interesting place to visit because it gives you a glimpse of what life must have been like three hundred years ago.